maverick001/ChatBot_Enhancer/readme.md

 # Chatbot Enhancer

+Today, LLMs deployed on the Cloud have guardrails provided by CSP to prevent model hullucination, but open-source SLMs deployed on edge devices don't have same level of protection to handle the hullunication.

-This is a web application that allows you to compare responses from 2 different local LLMs side by side, and then use reasoning model Deepseek-R1-8B to summarize their common points to a synthesized answer.
+This project is a web application that allows users to compare responses from 2 different local LLMs side by side, and then use reasoning model Deepseek-R1-8B to summarize their common points to a synthesized answer.
 With this method, it can allelivate the effect of signle model's hullicinaiton and give you a more accurate answer to your prompt.

 - Token per second (TPS) rate and token count are displayed after each output for both models to show real-time model performance.